SPY HILL Research Spy-Hill.net

 The script hello.sh will create work for one workunit, using the template files mentioned above.
 It's just a wrapper which invokes the create_work command to create one Workunit.
 The script will use the environment variable BOINC_PROJECT to find your project directory, or you can edit the file directly to match your own installation.

 If the program runs succesfully you should find a copy of the out.txt file returned to the PROJECT/upload directory (it will have a different name), and you should be able to read the stderr output by looking at the workunit/result for the Result from the web via the project operations pages.
-You may want to do your first test with the file_deleter daemon stopped or it may delete the copy of the out.txt file.
+You will want to do your first test with the file_deleter daemon stopped, or else it will likely delete the copy of the out.txt file before you can read it.

 A succesful Result will yield a credit reward of a few hundredths of a cobblestone (a few cobble-cents? :-).
 It's not very much, but it is enough to show that your project is working correctly.
 Congratulations!